Candidate & Committee Services

 The PCFB will review matching claims for eligibility.
 If a claim is eligible, then:

-• Generally, payments to candidates’ authorized committees for the Primary Election start as early as 30 days after petitions/nomination certifications have been filed.
+• Generally, payments to candidates’ authorized committees for the Primary Election start no later than one week after petitions/nomination certifications have been filed.

-• Payments to candidates’ authorized committees for the General Election may start as early as the day after the Primary Election.
+• Payments to candidates’ authorized committees for the General Election may start as early as July 1st.

 Discontinuation of Payment